 Heath Farm Barn is a residential service where people are supported to live independently.

-This large, ten-bedroom house has a kitchen, two living rooms, a laundry room, and two conservatories.
-There are also two bathrooms - both with a bath, and one with an additional shower - and one wet room-style bathroom.
-The property also has a self-contained apartment which has one bedroom, a kitchen, a living room, an ensuite with a toilet and sink, and a wet room-style bathroom.
+This large, ten-bedroom house has two kitchens, two living rooms, a laundry room, and two conservatories.
+There are also three bathrooms - two with a bath, and one with an additional shower - and one wet room-style bathroom.
+The property also has a self-contained apartment which has one bedroom, a living room, an en-suite with a toilet and sink, and a wet room-style bathroom.

 Both properties at Heath Farm Barn have their own accessible gardens for people to relax in when the weather is good, as well as an outdoor gym.
 We even have two rabbits as pets here.